joetower/joetower-jekyll-2015/_posts/blog/2015-10-31-grangler-music-series.md

 ## 2010 : Volumes 5 &amp; 6

-Year three contained all 2010-specific music.
+Year three contained all 2010-specific music, despite retaining the "new and old" disclaimer adorning the artwork.
 This collection of songs is predominantly r&b/soul based.
 The year saw great releases from local hip-hop collective extraordinaire, **Doomtree**; with songs/albums from **Dessa**, **P.O.S**, **Paper Tiger**, **Lazerbeak**, and the Doomtree-contributing supergroup **Gayngs**, which is made up of all kinds of Minneapolis awesomeness.
 Sprinkled throughout the Doomtree madness is a mix of pop, classical, rock, and hip-hop tracks.

 ### Volume 5 Tracklisting